bewagner/bewagner.github.io/_posts/2019-11-05-finding-the-difference-between-similar-words.md

 When learning Mandarin, I often encounter vocabulary with an identical English translation.
 As an example, Pleco gives 'frugal' as the meaning of 節省, 節儉 and 節約.
-Yet, these words are used in different contexts and have slight differences.
+Yet, native speakers use these words in different contexts.

 How can you find out where the differences are?
 And when should you use which word?
 Below I'll share my answer to these questions.